kago1988/cloud-native-software-acronyms/README.md

 SCM = Source code management
 CI/CD = Continuous integration / continuous delivery
 Idempotent template = "A template is called idempotent, if the following holds: If you run the template a second time, Azure Resource Manager won't make any changes to the deployed resources."
+SSO = Single sign-on
+2FA = Two-factor authentication
+SaaS = Software as a service
+IaaS = Infrastructure as a service
+PaaS = Platform as a service
 ```